 The results of transforming copanies are included in the Consolidated Financial Statements as of the date of their acquisition, with no adjustments made to the comparative information.
-Elmark Invest EAD has prepared its first consolidated financial statements as of 31 December 2021.
-The Consolidated Statement of Profit or Loss and Other Comprehensive income for the year ended 31 December 2022 incorporates the reslts of the consolidated Elmark Holding ED over the period 9 December - 31 December 2022.
-The comparative information gives no details of Elmark Holding ED.
+Elmark Invest EAD has prepared its first consolidated financial statements as at 31 December 2022.